nf-core/detaxizer/README.md

 ```

 Each row represents a fastq file (single-end) or a pair of fastq files (paired end).
 A third fastq file can be provided if long reads are present in your project.
 For more detailed information about the samplesheet, see the [usage documentation](docs/usage.md).

-> [!NOTE]
-> Be aware that the `tax2filter` (default _Homo sapiens_) has to be in the provided kraken2 database (if kraken2 is used) and that the reference for bbduk (provided by the `fasta_bbduk` parameter) should contain the taxa to filter/assess if it is wanted to assess/remove the same taxa as in `tax2filter`.
-This overlap in the databases is not checked by the pipeline.
-To filter out/assess taxa with bbduk only, the `tax2filter` parameter is not needed but a fasta file with references of these taxa has to be provided.

 Now, you can run the pipeline using: